ClonedOne/ubuntu-big-list/README.md

 * Install `lm-sensors` and `hddtemp` using `apt` to monitor system temperature.
 * `powertop` and [`tlp`](http://linrunner.de/en/tlp/tlp.html) are useful to keep and eye on the power usage.

+####Random stuff

+* Workspaces are great.
+The icon is quite ugly.
+There is no way from system settings to remove the icon without removing workspaces.
+To achieve that follow this [guide](http://askubuntu.com/questions/38789/how-do-i-add-and-remove-the-workspace-switcher-launcher-from-the-unity-launcher)